 - Due Date

 I used this information the fill out my Debt Progress Tracker worksheet.
-This worksheet allows me to keep track of my progress on each debt every month.
-Finally, I needed to utilize my debt list to prioritize the debt and institute a debt payment plan.
+This worksheet allows me to keep track of my progress on each debt account every month.
+Finally, I utilized my debt list to prioritize the debt and institute a debt payment plan.

 Debt Payment Plan Strategies

 The avalanche method prioritizes debt in order of the highest interest rate to the lowest.
 Only minimum payments are made on debts and any extra money is applied to the debt with the highest interest rate.
 After the highest ranking debt is paid off then the next debt becomes the priority until all are paid off.
 This method will often save you money in long-term interest paid.
-However, it can take a while to pay off the first debt, especially if the balance is large, so feeling the positivity from progress may not be immediate.
+However, it can take a while to pay off the first debt, especially if the balance is large, so it may not feel like you are making progress quickly.
+Remember that every payment is a step toward the goal.

 Example of Avalanche Method